Boyz II Men: 2013–2019: Las Vegas residency, Collide and Under the Streelight

-On January 22, 2013, the group appeared on The View along with New Kids on the Block and 98 Degrees to announce their joint tour that took place in summer 2013.
-As of February 20, 2013, Boyz II Men announced that beginning March 1, 2013, they will stop touring and begin performing shows at the Mirage Hotel and Casino in Las Vegas.
+On January 22, 2013, the group appeared on The View along with New Kids on the Block and 98 Degrees to announce a joint tour that took place in summer 2013.

+Shortly thereafter, Boyz II Men announced that beginning later in 2013, they would stop touring and begin a multi-year residency in Las Vegas, Nevada, at the Mirage Hotel and Casino.
+That residency, which included multiple performances each week, ran until 2018.

 On January 13, 2014, the trio appeared at the end of an episode of How I Met Your Mother titled "Slapsgiving 3: Slappointment in Slapmarra", performing an a cappella version of the show's song "You Just Got Slapped".
 Their eleventh album, titled Collide, was released on October 21, 2014.

 In 2016, the trio appeared in Grease: Live as the Teen Angels and sang Beauty School Dropout.
 Wanyá placed 4th for the 22nd season of the ABC reality competition series Dancing With The Stars.
 They also did music for an animated adaptation of The Snowy Day.

 In 2017, the group began starring in television commercials for GEICO Auto Insurance.

 On June 24, 2017, a section of Broad Street in Philadelphia, from Christian to Carpenter Streets, was renamed “Boyz II Men Boulevard” by the city council.
 Philadelphia High School for the Creative and Performing Arts, where the members of Boyz II Men were once students, is on this section of Broad Street.